Términos y Condiciones

 - Peer presentation by the company to the incoming cohort

-- Finalizing the execution of the program Grant Agreement with in-person signing.
+- Finalizing the execution of the program Grant Agreement with digital signature by the team lead.

 - Initial assessment meeting: explanation of Program rules, establishment of clear milestones and KPIs of what the company aims to achieve for the next 1.5 months and 3 months that will be jointly tracked with Program, as well as projected use of funds provided by Program